The Jeremiah A. Wright Sr. Professor of Homiletics and Liturgics in African American Studies

 A.A. - Pinebrook College

-In June 2018 Dr. Croft served as the morning lecturer at The Hampton University Ministers’ Conference, the largest gathering of interdenominational African-American clergy in the world.
-Dr. Croft has also served as Dean of the Pennsylvania Eastern Keystone Baptist Association and as the Assistant Professor of Homiletics and Liturgics at Palmer Theological Seminary of Eastern University in Philadelphia.
-He now serves as The Jeremiah A. Wright, Sr. Associate Professor of Homiletics and Liturgics in African American Studies at United Lutheran Seminary at Philadelphia.
+Dr. Croft has served as Dean of the Pennsylvania Eastern Keystone Baptist Association and as the Assistant Professor of Homiletics and Liturgics at Palmer Theological Seminary of Eastern University in Philadelphia.
+He now serves as The Jeremiah A. Wright, Sr. Associate Professor of Homiletics and Liturgics in African American Studies at United Lutheran Seminary, PA.

 He is also a prolific writer.
 The African-American Pulpit Journal published his sermons; “The Promise Guaranteed, A Candidate for the Hall of Faith” and his article entitled “What Does it Mean to Preach Biblically Today.”
 He is the author of the book Unexpected Calls to Unexpected Places and contributor to the book, From One Brother to Another: Voices of African-American Men, Volume II (Judson Press) and Athens & Oxford Sermons.
 He has published three articles in the Past Master section of Preaching Magazine; “John Jasper: Preaching with Authority” (March/April 2012), “E.K.
 Bailey: Expositor of the Word”, (July/August 2012), and “Gardner Calvin Taylor: Poet Laurate and Dean of Preachers” (January/February 2016), as well as a chronicle of his journey to the St. Paul’s Baptist Church.